 In two pivotal trials, secukinumab was shown to be superior compared with placebo at week 12 with respect to the proportion of patients who had a reduction of greater than 75% from baseline in the PASI score (PASI 75).
 The proportion of patients who met the criterion for PASI 75 at week 12 was higher with each secukinumab dose than with placebo or etanercept.
 In the ERASURE study (Efficacy of Response And Safety of two fixed secUkinumab REgimens in psoriasis), the rates were 81.6% with 300 mg of secukinumab, 71.6% with 150 mg of secukinumab, and 4.5% with placebo.
 In the FIXTURE study (Full year Investigative eXamination of secukinumab vs. eTanercept Using 2 dosing Regimens to determine Efficacy in psoriasis), the rates were 77.1% with 300 mg of secukinumab, 67% with 150 mg of secukinumab, 44% with etanercept, and 4.9% with placebo (P <.001 for each secukinumab dose vs comparators).

-A second IL-17A inhibitor, ixekizumab [link] (Taltz), was approved in March 2016.
+A second IL-17A inhibitor, ixekizumab (Taltz), was approved in March 2016.
 Efficacy was observed in two prospective, double-blind, multicenter, phase 3 trials (UNCOVER 2, UNCOVER 3) that compared ixekizumab to placebo and etanercept.
 Ixekizumab (q2wk or q4wk) showed greater efficacy (measured by PASI 75) compared with placebo or etanercept (P <.0001).
 Greater proportions of patients given ixekizumab achieved PASI 90 by week 2 compared with etanercept in both studies (UNCOVER 2: P=.0002 [ixekizumab q4wk] and P <.0001 [ixekizumab q2wk]; UNCOVER 3: P <.0001 [ixekizumab q4wk] and P=.0001 [ixekizumab q2wk]).
+IL-17 inhibitors may be associated with a small increase in the incidence of Candida infections.

 Consider consultation with a rheumatologist for patients who have evidence of psoriatic arthritis.
 Patients with cardiovascular comorbidities should be considered for referral to a cardiologist.
 Evidence-based guidelines have been published on the management of cardiovascular morbidities.